Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling

 \subsection{Coarse-Grained Molecular Dynamics Simulations}

 { \numberline{}Coarse-Grained Molecular Dynamics Simulations}

 Individual PDB files were built from the FASTA sequences via Avogadro v1.2~\cite{hanwellAvogadroAdvancedSemantic2012} using geometry optimization.
-All CG-MD simulations used GROMACS~\cite{abrahamGROMACSHighPerformance2015} with MARTINI 3~\cite{souzaMartini3General2021} forcefield, applying bead substitutions (Q5 to Q4, TC5 to SC4) following Sasselli and Coluzza's adaptation to small peptides~\cite{sasselliAssessmentMARTINI32024}.
+All CG-MD simulations used GROMACS~\cite{abrahamGROMACSHighPerformance2015} with MARTINI 3~\cite{souzaMartini3General2021} forcefield (except the 16 simulations for AP control verification, that leveraged MARTINI 2.2~\cite{talluriDiscoveryUnconventionalNonintuitive2025}), applying bead substitutions (Q5 to Q4, TC5 to SC4) following Sasselli and Coluzza's adaptation to small peptides~\cite{sasselliAssessmentMARTINI32024}.
 Topologies were generated with \texttt{martinize2}~\cite{kroonMartinize2VermouthUnified2025} from the all‐atom PDBs to obtain the corresponding coarse-grained representations.

-Each system comprised $300$ peptides in a $15\times15\times15~\mathrm{nm}^3$ cubic, periodic box~\cite{wangAggregationRulesShort2024}.
+Each system comprised $300$ peptides in a $15\times15\times15~\mathrm{nm}^3$ cubic, periodic box~\cite{wangAggregationRulesShort2024}, except the 16 simulations for box-size effects, which utilized a $24\times24\times24~\mathrm{nm}^3$ box, with the same concentration ($1230$ peptides).
 The boxes were then solvated with the MARTINI water model and neutralized by adding Na$^{+}$/Cl$^{-}$ when needed to achieve electroneutrality.
 Energy minimization employed the steepest‐descent integrator for $5,000$ steps, with reaction‐field electrostatics and $1.2$ nm cutoffs for both Coulomb and Van der Waals (VdW) interactions.
 Production simulations consisted of 20 million steps ($\Delta t$ = 25 fs, totalizing 500 ns) in the NPT ensemble at 303 K and 1 bar.
 A frame checkpoint of the trajectory is stored every 50k steps (1.25 ns).
 We used the velocity‐rescale thermostat, C-rescale barostat and Particle--Mesh Ewald for electrostatics with a cutoff of $1.2$ nm.
 VdW interactions used a 1.2 nm cutoff with the potential-shift-Verlet modifier.
 Neighbor search used the Verlet scheme with a 0.005 buffer tolerance.
 Each system was run 3 times with different initial velocities for statistical purposes.
 All simulation runs used GPU acceleration.